dongrisuihan/OPEN-Vis-ControlSD/README.md

 ![img](docs/ModularAutoencoder.png)

-The equivariance loss is the core of the equivariant constraint, primarily serving to increase independence between modules and correlation (or symmetry) within modules.
-The symmetry loss further enhances the correlation (or symmetry) of features within modules and suppresses the emergence of multiple unrelated features within the same module.
+We propose a equivariance constraint for our modular autoencoder.
+The equivariance loss Lequ is the core of the equivariant constraint, primarily serving to increase independence between modules and correlation (or symmetry) within modules.
+The symmetry loss Lsym further enhances the correlation (or symmetry) of features within modules and suppresses the emergence of multiple unrelated features within the same module.
 The learned feature is visualized in the following:

 ![img](docs/ModularDiff2.png)